xtendui/xtendui/src/gatsby/markdown/intro/setup/index.md

 #### Gsap

-Xtend UI uses [gsap](https://github.com/greensock/GSAP) for javascript animations in some demos, but it's not included in the framework.
+Xtend UI uses [gsap](https://github.com/greensock/GSAP) for javascript animations in some demos, but it's not included in the library.

 ```sh
 npm install gsap@3 --save